 What an ordeal!
 First, we headed on a gravel park forest road from our cabin in New Hampshire that crossed the mountain into Maine.
-When we got about halfway, 45 minutes driving, the road was closed.
+The road was closed when we got about halfway, 45 minutes of driving.
 UGH!
-Google Maps is usually excellent about these things.
+Google Maps is usually excellent for these things.
 My wife was already not thrilled about driving to Maine for a damn fish.
 So we backtracked and went around the mountain to the spot I researched.
-I was hoping to sit at the mountain lake to picnic and relax before fishing, but it was too late; nothing is worse than a woman with bugs bits driving around God's earth for a fish.
+I was hoping to sit at the mountain lake to picnic and relax before fishing, but it was too late; nothing is worse than a woman with bug bits driving around God's earth for a fish.
 The car was full of tension.

 We drove to the small stream, Cold River ( 44.26694, -71.00698), which was at the bottom of a valley with low tree cover and dampness.
 The environment was perfect for more biting bugs; thank God she didn't have a gun.
 I made a deal to fish for only 30 minutes.
 The stream reminded me of Wisconsin and the Driftless Area, so I was in my element.
 I moved upstream and, in the process, scared some large fish hidden in some leaves.
 I didn't know if it was a trout.
 After 25 minutes, I knew I needed to head back.
-I on my way back, I couldn't believe what as saw.
-In the slower part of the creek held too huge Brook Trout.
-I could even imagine the colors if I could land one, but I was missing my dropper, and I didn't see anything rise.
-As I started my tie exercise, the horn of my Acura MDX begins to play, and I was doomed.
+I was on my way around; I couldn't believe what I saw.
+The slower part of the creek held too huge Brook Trout.
+I could even imagine the colors if I could land one, but I was missing my dropper and didn't see anything rise.
+As I started my tie exercise, the horn of my Acura MDX began to play, and I was doomed.
 I would love to come back to this place!

 We drove up and across the pass where the water downstream was heading north on Evans Brook.
-It looks just like East Branch Saco River, NH, where I caught a little Brookie the day early, but the river is not as broad.
-I got a couple of hits at my Caddis dry, so I was feeling confident.
+It looks like East Branch Saco River, NH, where I caught a little Brookie early in the day, but the river is not as dull.
+I got a couple of hits at my Caddis dry, so I felt confident.
 Lauren was reading her book on a big rock, most likely being bit again.
-I found a nice big rock to hide behind and threw my fly around the boulder while imagining it floating down.
-Strike!
+So I found a big rock to hide behind and threw my fly around the boulder while imagining it floating.
+Sri e!
 A nice Wild Brook Trout gripped it!